Heritage & Heritage Sites

 Tel: +36 79 322 741

-Neoclassical synagogue from 1845 whose interior has been well preserved.
+Neoclassical synagogue from 1845, designed by Lajos Frey, whose interior has been well preserved.
 Since 1985 the synagogue has served as the town library, with a large Holocaust memorial outside.
-There is a large Jewish cemetery, at Szegedi ut 107.
+The Hungarian postal service issued as stamp portraying the synagogue in 2012.

 BALASSAGYARMAT

-The orthodox Jewish cemetery, located behind a stone wall on Temeto utca near the town’s Christian cemeteries, comprises about 3,400 tombstones dating back to the 18th century and was recognized as a national historic monument in 1994 (on the 50th aniversary of the deporation of local Jews to Auschwitz).
+The orthodox Jewish cemetery, located behind a stone wall on Temeto utca near the town’s Christian cemeteries, comprises about 3,400 tombstones dating back to the 18th century and was recognized as a national historic monument in 1994 (on the 50th anniversary of the deportation of local Jews to Auschwitz).
 It is one of the best-maintained Jewish cemeteries in Hungary, cared for by the local Kertesz Istvan Foundation, which is dedicated to preserving Jewish heritage.
 The Foundation has mapped, photographed and documented all the grave markers in the cemetery.

 Pictures of the Jewish Cemetery